 7 Implementation

-The current Grid Code is considered to be unclear in their treatment of fast fault current injection.
+The current Grid Code and G99 are considered unclear in their treatment of fast fault current injection.
 As this change is deemed as clarification the Proposer seeks to implement this proposed modification 10 working days following a decision.